Indonesia sentences Briton to 6 months for slapping official

-DENPASAR, Indonesia (AP) — A British woman has been sentenced to six months in prison on charges of slapping an immigration officer on the Indonesian tourist island of Bali after missing her flight due to an expired visa.
+DENPASAR, Indonesia (AP) — A British woman who slapped an immigration officer on the Indonesian tourist island of Bali after missing her flight due to an expired visa was sentenced Wednesday to six months in prison.

-Video showing Auj-e Taqaddas purportedly cursing and hitting an officer at Bali’s international airport went viral last year.
-She was sentenced Wednesday and has decided to appeal.
+Video showing Auj-e Taqaddas cursing and hitting an officer at Bali’s international airport in July went viral last year.

-The footage appears to show the 43-year-old throwing a lengthy tantrum after being asked to pay a fine of $4,000 for overstaying her visa and missing her flight.
+The video shows the 43-year-old throwing a lengthy tantrum after being asked to pay a fine of $4,000 for overstaying her visa, which had expired in February.

+After being sentenced in Denpasar District Court, Taqaddas said the court was corrupt and she had been tortured by police three times including on Wednesday.

 Most Read Nation & World Stories